What IT Women Want

 A virtual roundtable of high achievers talks about what today's women bring to IT and what they expect in return.

 Computerworld - Last month, a panel of highly successful businesswomen met in Morristown, N.J., to discuss the current environment for women in IT and its effect on recruiting, retention and women's careers.
 The forum was sponsored by the New Jersey chapter of the Society for Information Management, and it drew one of the biggest crowds in that chapter's history.
 Seven of the participants agreed to meet again, virtually, with Computerworld's Kathleen Melymuka.
+Our 28th annual survey results show which IT skills are in high demand and which are cooling off.
+Also, see how your salary stacks up to peers' with our Smart Salary Tool.

 As we enter the 21st century, what's new about the problems of women in IT?